microsoft/react-native-code-push/README.md

 As with all other React Native plugins, the integration experience is different for iOS and Android, so perform the following setup steps depending on which platform(s) you are targetting.

 If you want to see how other projects have integrated with CodePush, you can check out the excellent [example apps](#example-apps) provided by the community.
+Additionally, if you'd like to quickly familiarize yourself with CodePush + React Native, you can check out the awesome [getting started video](https://www.youtube.com/watch?v=uN0FRWk-YW8&feature=youtu.be) shot by [Bilal Budhani](https://twitter.com/BilalBudhani).

 ## iOS Setup